About us

 Cand.philol.
 Martha Bronder

-Communications Manager at NAF Geir Arne Servan
+Head of Communications at NAF Geir Arne Servan